 That's certainly true within the pharmaceutical sector.
 Despite all sorts of stringent regulations surrounding the various types of pharmaceutical labels and pharmaceutical packaging that exist, medication errors can still occur.
 If and when they do, pharmaceutical companies risk fines, fees, recalls, and reputational damage.
 As such, it's crucial to prevent these kinds of mistakes before they ever have a chance to impact the general public.
 And, as many businesses operating in the pharmaceutical industry have already found, the solution to compliance, safety, and efficiency lies in automation.

-In today's post, we'll discuss some of the issues that can lead to pharmaceutical mislabeling and subsequent hazards like recalls and public safety risks.
+In this post, we'll discuss some of the issues that can lead to pharmaceutical mislabeling and subsequent hazards like recalls and public safety risks.
 We'll then take a closer look at our increasing reliance on automation and how these technologies can significantly reduce or even eliminate risks.

 In theory, we all know that accurate pharmaceutical labeling is important.
 But the reality is that mislabeled pharmaceutical products can have major consequences -- both in terms of public safety and how your brand is perceived.